Paarth3098/ObjectDetection_data_multiplier/README.md

 # Way This Repo Works
 It paste crops seamlessly (if you want) at random position for every image in your dataset from crop folder.
+   For every frame:
+        1. Selects number of crops (between 1 and 4) to paste in frame.(say n)
+        2. Randomly selects n classes from classes list.
+        For every class:
+            1. Selects a random img from particular class directory and if the crop size is smaller than 1/10th of frame then resizes to 1/10th of the frame.
+            2. Now get x and y co-ordinates to paste crop such that it does not overlap rest of the objects.
+            3. If x and y cordinate lie near the edges then we trim the crop partially and paste it to the edge such that the crop looks like it is partially inside the frame and partially.
+                If x and y lie near top and left edge then there is a 50% chance of not getting trimmed.

 # CROP FOLDER
       The crop folder should contain hand picked crops which you need to add to your images, It can be objects